Kiwi156/SpeakingClock/README.md

 # Techniques Learned

 In this exercise I wrote assertions using the **Assert j library**.
-I like using the Assert j library because when a test fails there are details to help me trouble shoot and resolve the failure.
+I like using the Assert j library because when a test fails there are details to help trouble shoot and resolve the failure.

 I also practised committing and pushing my code to **Git Hub**.
 This helped me get used to running basic commands from the terminal to do version control.